 All projects

-Took 266 discovered workflows across seven enterprise domains, mapped them against 43 AI Blueprint initiatives, measured coverage against a 70% target, and shipped the entire analysis as a live multi-page Railway site.
+Took 321 discovered workflows across nine enterprise domains, mapped them against 41 AI Blueprint initiatives, measured coverage against a 70% target, and shipped the entire analysis as a live multi-page Railway site.

 Year